-As students begin to return to campus this fall, some community engagement opportunities will be limited due to social distancing guidelines and community partner capacity.
+Some community engagement opportunities will be limited this fall due to social distancing guidelines and community partner capacity.
 However, the CCE office is fully functioning, and we look forward to continuing to serve students, faculty and community partners through every means possible, including phone, email and online video meetings.
 Learn more about available CCE programs and services below.

 Learn more about the University's Restarting Binghamton plan.